 The IETF is at the moment the main driver standardizing solutions for Distributed Mobility Management.
-The DMM working group3 was chartered in March 2012 to address the emerging need of mobile operators to evolve existing IP mobility solutions towards supporting a distributed anchoring model.
+The DMM working group was chartered in March 2012 to address http://datatracker.ietf.org/wg/dmm/ the emerging need of mobile operators to evolve existing IP mobility solutions towards supporting a distributed anchoring model.
 The IETF has first identified the requirements that an IP distributed mobility management solution should meet [4], and it is currently analyzing existing practices for the deployment of IP mobility solutions in a DMM environment [5].
 The goal of this analysis is to identify what can be achieved with existing mobility solutions and which functions are missing in order to meet the identified DMM requirements.